svinson1121/Open5GS-MME/README.md

 * Implemented random selection among multiple SGW and PGW NAPTR records to enable load balancing.

+* Created tac2natpr.py to calculate the NAPTR hostname for SGW DNS records from the TAC (just run tac2natpr.py  , enter the TAC and it will return the hostname section of the record)

 #TODO:
 * add support for topon / topoff  in the SGW selection  logic  ->  ETSI TS 129 303